 If you have kids or a naughty pet, you’re bound to end up with bent or jammed blinds at some stage.
 Not only does it look unsightly, but it also ruins any privacy or sun protection that you once had!
 But never fear, Harvey is here (yes, I talk about myself in the third person).

-To fix bent blinds, start by removing them from the window frame.
+When it comes to fixing bent blinds, start by removing them from the window frame.
 You can leave them up, but it’s definitely easier if the damaged slat is placed on a flat surface!
-From here, there are two methods to try.For Aluminium Venetians:
+From here, there are a few different methods to try depending on the problem and the product.

 Blinds not budging?
-Here’s how to fix the problem within minutes.
+Here’s how to fix vertical blinds that are stuck within minutes.

 - Make sure none of the slats are tucked behind one another, then add silicone spray into headrail and open/close your blinds repeatedly to distribute the silicone evenly.